surniaulula/wpsso/README.md

 <ul>
 <li>Checks and warns of any missing PHP modules.</li>
-<li>Checks 3rd party plugin settings for possible conflicts.</li>
+<li>Checks third-party plugin settings for possible conflicts.</li>
 <li>Checks for minimum / maximum image dimensions and aspect ratios.</li>
 <li>Shows notices for missing and required images.</li>
 <li>Validates theme header templates for correct HTML markup.</li>
 <li>Verifies webpage HTML for duplicate meta tags.</li>
 </ul>

 <p>The WPSSO Core Standard plugin is designed to satisfy the requirements of most standard WordPress sites.
-If your site requires additional 3rd party plugin and service API integration, like WooCommerce shops, embedded video support, or advanced customization features, then you may want to get the <a href="https://wpsso.com/extend/plugins/wpsso/">WPSSO Core Premium plugin</a> for those additional features.</p>
+If your site requires additional third-party plugin and service API integration, like WooCommerce shops, embedded video support, or advanced customization features, then you may want to get the <a href="https://wpsso.com/extend/plugins/wpsso/">WPSSO Core Premium plugin</a> for those additional features.</p>

 <p><strong>[Premium]</strong> Detection of embedded videos in content text with API support for Facebook, Slideshare, Vimeo, Wistia, and Youtube videos.</p>